HL7/bulk-data/spec/export/index.md

 Healthcare organizations have an imperative to protect PHI persisted in file servers in both cloud and data-center environments.
 A range of existing and emerging approaches might be used to accomplish this, not all of which would be visible at the API level.
 Thus, this specification does not dictate an approach at this time.
 Though it offers the use of an “Expires” header to limit the time period a file will be available for client download, removal of files is left up to the implementer.
 We recommend that servers SHOULD not delete files from a bulk data response that a client is actively in the process of downloading regardless of the pre-specified Expires time.
 Work currently underway is exploring possible approaches for protecting extracted files persisted in the file server.

 Data access control obligations can be met with a combination of in-band and out-of-band restrictions.
 For example, some clients are authorized to access sensitive mental health information and some aren't; this authorization is defined out-of-band but when a client requests a full data set filtering is automatically applied by the server, restricting data that the client can access.
-Therefore, servers may limit the data returned to a specific client in accordance with local considerations (e.g.  policies or regulations).
+Therefore, servers may limit the data returned to a specific client in accordance with local considerations (e.g., policies or regulations).

 Bulk data export can be a resource-intensive operation.
 Server developers should consider and mitigate the risk of intentional or inadvertent denial-of-service attacks (though the details are beyond the scope of this specification).